Manjushavrk/fhir.cerner.com/content/millennium/r4/request-and-response/communication.md

 ## Create

-Create a new Provenance.
+Create a new Communication.

-    POST /Provenance
+    POST /Communication

 _Implementation Notes_